Air pollution linked to 'missed' miscarriages in China: Study

 Air pollution levels in China's capital have fallen significantly in recent years, even as pollution readings differ dramatically from day to day and across parts of the city.

-But Beijing's current levels of PM2.5 - tiny particles that can penetrate deep into the lungs - are still four times higher than those recommended by the World Health Organisation.
+But Beijing's current levels of PM2.5 - tiny particles that can penetrate deep into the lungs - are still four times higher than those recommended by the World Health Organization.

 The city's average hourly PM2.5 reading was 42.6 micrograms per cubic metre of air in the first eight months of 2019, according to Swiss air purification technology company IQAir's research arm AirVisual.